A SHORT HISTORY OF BRAZIL

 Today Brazil is the powerhouse of South America and it is developing rapidly.
 Brazil still produces a great deal of coffee and sugar.
 Brazil also produces vast amounts of beef.
 It is also very rich in minerals such as gold and gemstones.
 Car making is also an important industry in Brazil.
 Other industries in Brazil include iron, chemicals, aircraft, textiles and cement.

 In 2011 Brazil overtook the UK as the world's 6th largest economy.
-Meanwhile in the late 20th century the population of Brazil grew very rapidly.
+Meanwhile in the late 20th century the population grew very rapidly.
 Today the population of Brazil is 198 million.

 A timeline of Brazil